-The School Board of Palm Beach County (the "District") and the Palm Beach County Classroom Teachers Association, Inc. (the "CTA") as evidenced by the respective signatures below, agree to this Memorandum of Understanding ("MOU") related to the Teacher Ambassador Program and its impact on members of the T-bargaining unit ("Teachers") as more specifically set forth herein.
+The School Board of Palm Beach County (the "District") and the Palm Beach County Classroom Teachers Association (the "CTA") as evidenced by the respective signatures below, agree to this Memorandum of Understanding ("MOU") related to the Teacher Ambassador Program and its impact on members of the T-bargaining unit ("Teachers") as more specifically set forth herein.

-In an effort to retain high-quality instructional employees for the District and advance the District's goals and objectives contained in the Strategic Plan, the Departments of Recruitment and Retention and Professional Development have collaborated to create a Teacher Ambassador Program to recruit, support, and onboard new teachers.
+In an effort to retain high quality instructional employees for the District and advance the District's goals and objectives contained in the Strategic Plan, the Departments of Recruitment & Retention and Professional Development have collaborated to create a Teacher Ambassador Program to recruit, support, and onboard new teachers.
+The Parties agree this 18th day of May 2022.